flyteorg/flyte/rsts/getting_started/first_example.rst

 Write Your First Flyte Workflow
 ###############################

-By the end of this guide you will become familiar with how easy it is to author a Flyte workflow and run it locally.
+By the end of this guide you will learn how to author a Flyte workflow and run it locally.

 .. rubric:: Estimated time: <3 minutes